What is a College?

 The University of Cambridge is a Collegiate University, which means that the University is not only made up of a central university administration and various departments, but also 31 ‘Colleges’.
 Colleges are independent to the University, and are a collection of buildings and people forming a self-enclosed community.
 Colleges will generally include student accommodation, a library, dining hall, cafe, student bar, IT facilities, and more.
 Colleges are where the ‘traditional’ parts of Cambridge happen, including historic buildings, candlelit dinners, and gowns, but also provide a useful function as a social hub and source of pastoral support.
 All undergraduates, graduates, and academics are affiliated with one of these Colleges, and they are where students can live, eat, and socialise.

 Although when applying to a postgraduate course at Cambridge you will apply to – and be accepted by – your Department, you will also have the option to pick a College.
-Although you can simply pick to be assigned a College randomly, it can be worth thinking about which College you might wish to apply to, as this might be your home for the next few years!
+Although you can simply pick to be assigned a College randomly, it is worth thinking about applying to a specific College, as this might be your home for the next few years!

 If you decide Downing is right for you, you will become a member the Downing Middle Combination Room (MCR) – that’s us!
 This is the graduate body of Downing, and makes up a third of the College along with the Junior and Senior Combinations Rooms (or JCR and SCR), which represent undergraduates and academics respectively.
 The MCR is the primary College organisation you will have contact with, and it will be where you make contact with other graduate students outside your department, receive academic advice and pastoral care, and well as attend social events.
 The MCR Committee, made up of graduates elected by the MCR, represents graduate interests to the College and organises various social events and sources of supports to the graduate body.